Joe Glaser: Death

-Glaser died on June 6, 1969, at Mount Sinai Beth Israel Hospital in New York City after suffering a stroke.
+Glaser died in June 1969, at Mount Sinai Beth Israel Hospital in New York City after suffering a stroke.
 He was 72.

 FBI file

 After his death in 1969, Glaser's FBI file – CR 166-1672 – was shipped over to the United States House Select Committee on Assassinations sometime between its start in 1976 and its final report in 1979.
 While the file was sent to the committee in the belief that Glaser had known Jack 'Sparky' Rubenstein (better known as Jack Ruby) from his Chicago days, that file revealed that Glaser was still doing some boxing promotion as late as 1966, representing Ernie Terrell in a proposed 1966 boxing match against the then Cassius Clay.
 The Muhammad Ali vs. Ernie Terrell fight did not take place until February 6, 1967.
 Glaser was a mentor to Clarence Avant.